neuralmind-ai/coliee/README.md

 ## Conclusion

-Based on those results, we question the common assumption that it is necessary to have labeled training data on the target language or target domain to perform well on a task.
-Our results suggest that fine-tuning on a large labeled dataset may be enough for both cases.
+Based on those results, we question the common assumption that it is necessary to have labeled training data on the target domain to perform well on a task.
+Our results suggest that fine-tuning on a large labeled dataset may be enough.

 ## How do I get the dataset?